daarnolducsd/ep5book/docs/08-week8.md

 <p class="caption">(\#fig:hist1)Histogram of Average Pollution Levels Across Cities Part 1</p>
 </div>

 First, let's review a histogram.
-On the horizontal axis, we have our numeric variable ``meanpm10``, which is the average level of ``pm10``.
+On the horizontal axis, we have our numeric variable ``meanpm10``, which is the average level of ``pm10`` in a city.
 The histogram has binned this variable into discrete intervals.
 R automatically creates these bins when you use the ``hist()`` function.
 Then, in the vertical axis, the number of cities that fall within that interval is presented.
 So, for example, if we look at the tallest bin, which is about 80-100, we can see there are about 35 cities with average pollution in that range.

 While this presents our information, there is a lot we can do in order to improve this figure.
 For example, the title right now is not clear.
 A reader may not know what ``pm_bycity$meanpm10`` means.
 As usual, we will want to improve these labels.